chadwilcomb/codereviews/nycstreets/permitapplication-millingandpaving.md

 App.Views.LocationWidget
 - 2556: [Cache jQuery selectors](https://github.com/nycdot/javascript#jquery), ie- `var $toStreet = $(‘#toStreet’);`) for better performance, especially when used in a loop.
+- 2625: `var notReqLocs` is never used, remove it.
 - 2631, 2640: declare `newLoc` at top of function.
 - 2668: Use $name variable name format for storing jQuery selectors and use this before selector to scope to view, ie `var $onStreet = this.$(‘#onStreet’);`
+- 2805: When using setTimeout, we should always check for it and [clear the timeout before setting another one](http://www.w3schools.com/jsref/met_win_cleartimeout.asp).
+We may even be able to remove this setTimeout all together.
+- 2840: use this to scope selector
 - 2688: This switch repeats alot of the same code (jQuery ajax call).
 It would be better to just use the switch to set the url and data properties and then call the ajax function after the switch, like this
 ```javascript
     case 'map':